Wednesday, March 3, 2021

 But instantly embracing every last piece of writing advice isn't going to serve me.
 A lot of it is aimed towards keeping the novice out of trouble, but you'd think it was written by the finger of God on Mount Sinai.
 "Don't write prologues."
 Do you realize most of the books I've checked out from the library in the past couple of years have them?
 "Don't write in omniscient POV, it only leads to Narrative Intrusion."
 Ditto--- published authors love them an omniscient narrator.
 "Show, don't tell."
 Well, maybe, sometimes.
 But not everything is worth showing, and maybe "telling" can reveal a lot about your characters and the kind of people they are.
 "Get up an hour earlier in the morning and do your writing while you're fresh."
 Charming, but some of us have schedules or physical limitations that prevent that.

 The point is, all the advice we get is good in its way.
 The question is, is it good for you and the work you're doing?
 To answer that, you have to know yourself.
-Those physical issues that keep you from getting up and writing at the crack of dawn they may be real impediments, or you may just be lazy.
+Those physical issues that keep you from getting up and writing at the crack of dawn may be real impediments, or you may just be lazy.
 It's up to you to be honest with yourself and decide.

 Adopt what fits, adapt what needs adjusting, and abandon the rest.
 Or maybe just set it aside for later.
 It may come in handy, and if you've kept yourself from justifying why it simply won't work, it'll be easier to adopt or adapt it when its time has come.